Burton Kramer: Career

-He is well known for designing the distinctive 1974 Canadian Broadcasting Corporation logo, consisting of a stylized letter "C" (for Canada) radiating in all directions, representing broadcasting.
-In 1966-67, he was Director of Corporate Design for Clairtone, redesigning their logo and many other aspects of their graphic identity.
+Kramer is well known for designing the distinctive 1974 Canadian Broadcasting Corporation logo, consisting of a stylized letter "C" (for Canada) radiating in all directions, representing broadcasting.
+In 1966–67, he was Director of Corporate Design for Clairtone and redesigned their logo and many other aspects of their graphic identity.

-In late 1967 he founded Kramer Design Associates Limited, a multi-media firm specializing in corporate I.D.
-Programs, signage systems and print.
-Kramer was a professor at the Ontario College of Art and Design (part-time faculty) for 21 years, lectured at universities in Mexico, Canada, the US and Switzerland.
-He has been a member of AGI.
-Alliance Graphique Internationale and an Academician of the Royal Canadian Academy of Art since 1974.
-He is listed in Who's Who in American Art, Canadian Who's Who, Who's who in The World, and many others.
+In late 1967 he founded Kramer Design Associates Limited, a multi-media firm specializing in corporate identity programs, signage systems and print.
+Kramer was a professor at the Ontario College of Art and Design (part-time faculty) for 21 years, and lectured at universities in Mexico, Canada, the U.S. and Switzerland.
 Kramer is currently active as an artist, showing his geometric abstractions at galleries in Canada and abroad.

 Honours

-Kramer was awarded GDC Fellowship in 1975.
+Kramer has been a member of AGI, Alliance Graphique Internationale, and an Academician of the Royal Canadian Academy of Art since 1974.
+He was awarded GDC Fellowship in 1975.
 He was made a member of the Order of Ontario in 2002, the first graphic designer to be inducted into the order.
 He received an honorary Doctorate (D.Des.) from the Ontario College of Art & Design in 2003.
 In 2015 he was awarded the Art Directors and Designers of Canada Usherwood Lifetime Achievement Award.
 In 2018 he received The Order of Canada C.M.

+Kramer's work was featured in the Smithsonian Institution and the Library of Congress.
+He has archives of his work in the collections of the Royal Ontario Museum, Toronto, and the Vignelli Center at Rochester Institute of Technology.